RsyncProject/rsync/rsync.1.md

     >     rsync -aiv {-M,}--debug=del2 src/ dest/

-0.  `--errors2stderr`, `--msgs2stderr`, `--msgs2protocol`
+0.  `--stderr=errors|all|client`

-    Rsync handles messages in 3 possible ways:
+    This option controls which processes output to stderr and if info messages are also changed to stderr.
+The mode strings can be abbreviaated, so feel free to use a single letter value.
+The 3 possible choices are:

-    - `--errors2stderr` (the default) causes all the rsync processes to send an error directly to stderr, even if the process is on the remote side of the transfer.
+    - `errors` - (the default) causes all the rsync processes to send an error directly to stderr, even if the process is on the remote side of the transfer.
 Info messages are sent to the client side via the protocol stream.
 If stderr is not available (i.e. when directly connecting with a daemon via a socket) errors fall back to being sent via the protocol stream.
-This option and the default are new for version 3.2.3.

-    - `--msgs2stderr` causes all rsync messages (info and error) to get written directly to stderr from all (possible) processes.
+    - `all` - causes all rsync messages (info and error) to get written directly to stderr from all (possible) processes.
 This causes stderr to become line-buffered (instead of raw) and eliminates the ability to divide up the info and error messages by file handle.
 For those doing